jboss-developer/jboss-eap-quickstarts/helloworld-mbean/README.md

 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

-        mvn clean install jboss-as:deploy
+        mvn clean jboss-as:deploy

 4. This will deploy `helloworld-mbean-webapp\target\jboss-helloworld-mbean-webapp.war` and `helloworld-mbean-service\target\jboss-helloworld-mbean-service.sar` to the running instance of the server.

 Access and Test the MBeans
 --------------------------
 This quickstart differs from the other quickstarts in that it uses 'JConsole' to access and test the quickstart rather than access an URL in the browser.
-If you do access http://localhost:8080/jboss-helloworld-mbean-webapp/, you will see a screen shot image of the JConsole application,
+If you do access <http://localhost:8080/jboss-helloworld-mbean-webapp/>, you will see a screen shot image of the JConsole application,

 The following sections describe how to use 'JConsole' to inspect and test the MBeans.